moloco/docs/van-sdk/s2s.md

 Moloco VAN SDK provides session and event tracking for mobile applications to facilitate advertising for app publishers.

 ## Description
-For S2S VAN SDK 2.0, VAN user gathers relevant VAN information in their server and make requests to Moloco servers.
+For S2S VAN SDK 2.0, user gathers relevant VAN information in their server and make requests to Moloco servers.
 This has several advantages over using Moloco SDK for native platforms (Android, iOS, Unity).

 - No impact for end-users (e.g. app binary size, service latency, etc).
 - More sophisticated control (e.g. HTTP protocols, optimization)